OSGeo/gdal/doc/source/development/rfc/rfc89_sql_logging_callback.rst

 The callback function will be initially used by the SQLite-based drivers only (GPKG included).

+The callback may be called by multiple threads in a concurrent way, for this reason the implementation of the callback should be robust to that (use of lock typically).
+That problem may arise in drivers that use multi-threading as an optimization implementation detail.
+And this is typically the case of the GeoPackage driver in its Arrow stream interface.

 Efficiency considerations
 --------------------------

 Drivers that support the query logger callback function would need to check if the function pointer is `nullptr` and call the function if it is not.

-The cost of the a.m. check is probably negligible on most architectures.
+The cost of thish check is probably negligible on most architectures.

 In order to catch SQLite prepare errors, a prepare function wrapper will be called instead of the sqlite3 API C function, this implies the cost of